 For placental abruption, risk factors include

-For placenta previa, risk factors include
+For placenta previa, risk factors include the following:

-For vasa previa, risk factors include
+For vasa previa, risk factors include the following:

-For rupture of the uterus, risk factors include
+For rupture of the uterus, risk factors include the following:

 Doctors focus on ruling out potentially serious causes of bleeding (such as placental abruption, placenta previa, vasa previa, and rupture of the uterus).
 If the evaluation rules out these more serious causes, doctors usually diagnose the most common cause—the start of labor, indicated by the bloody show.